OfficeDev/office-js-docs/reference/outlook/preview/Office.context.mailbox.item.md

 #### (nullable) seriesId :String

-Gets the id of the series that an occurrence belongs to.
+Gets the id of the series that an instance belongs to.

 In OWA and Outlook, the `seriesId` returns the Exchange Web Services (EWS) ID of the parent (series) item that this item belongs to.
 However, in iOS and Android, the `seriesId` returns the REST ID of the parent item.